This page provides information for the most commonly asked questions around exporting records to Excel.

 Additionally, if possible, Appian recommends using the a!relatedRecordData() function to filter and limit the number of related records returned for each base record.
 This will make your list or grid easier to read, and also assist with performance.

 Exporting data store entities from either record lists or smart services relies on sorting the entity by its primary key.
 This sorting ensures that data is exported consistently - that is, all rows are exported and no row is exported more than once.

 Appian export operations use small batches to control the amount of memory consumed.
 The last row of a batch is tracked and used to determine where the next batch starts.
 By managing load this way, we avoid high memory consumption when exporting entities with a very large number of rows.

 Designers should adhere to Database Performance Best Practices when creating their schema relationships.
 Because database views do not have a primary key, or the ability to have indexes, Appian recommends exporting data only from tables or materialized views in order to avoid query timeouts with large data sets.

 Excel only supports one link per cell.
-When one link is provided, the link will be exported accordingly.
 If multiple links are provided, Appian will export the link label followed by each link URL as text in parenthesis.

-Service-backed record types require additional logic necessary to handle paging, sorting, searching, and filtering.
-Export is disabled by default to ensure designers test this logic prior to enabling it.
+Record types that use a web service as the source require additional logic necessary to handle paging, sorting, searching, and filtering.
+Export to Excel is disabled by default to ensure developers test this logic prior to enabling it.